 The company has received more than 100 significant awards in 2019 and 2020.
 Some of them are: “Best Cruise Line Overall” in 2016 by Travel Weekly and “Cruise Line of the Year 2018” by Cruisedaily.

 During the pandemic, Royal Caribbean Cruises did not repatriate many of their crew members even after the cancellation of cruises worldwide because of the associated costs, the Miami Herald reported.
 As a result, many crew members used desperate moves such as hunger strikes.

-In a move to get customer support after travel suspensions are lifted, companies would probably consider advertising campaigns and lowering their prices so as to compete and gain demand back to the cruise line industry.
-In fact, cruise operators have already advertised and offered huge discounts for 2021 packages on their websites.
+In a move to get customer support after travel suspensions are lifted, Royal Caribbean has been advertising and promoting quite aggressive to their existing customer base.
+This includes mostly online and email campaigns and slashing prices on ticket sales and ancillaries to compete and gain demand back to the cruise line industry.

 Why Cruise Ship Bookings Are Still On the Rise Despite the Crisis?

 A note gathered by USA TODAY indicated that passengers are still booking cruises for 2021.
 Some travellers are very optimistic and have been booking from July onward.